-Wallenius Wilhelmsen will be the first to order a vessel of the Oceanbird concept.
+Wallenius Wilhelmsen has announced that they intend to order a vessel of the Oceanbird concept.
 At a live webcast, commented by the Prime Minister of Norway Erna Solberg, Wallenius Wilhelmsen launched the wind-powered RoRo ship Orcelle Wind.

 Wallenius Wilhelmsen is market leader in RoRo (Roll-on/Roll-off) shipping.
 In 17 February 2021, the company launched their “most significant sustainability project to date”: the world’s first full-size wind-powered pure car and truck carrier: Orcelle Wind.
 Orcelle Wind is based on the Oceanbird concept from Wallenius Marine.